1. HOME

 • breathing off the tops of our lungs which in turn gives rise to:

-• less oxygen circulating in our system
+• less oxygen circulating in our system,

-• a build up of carbon monoxide (because it's not being released through full exhaling)
+• a buildup of carbon monoxide (because it's not being released through full exhaling),

-The direct consequence of anxiety on the quality of your voice is losing control of pitch and tone.
+The direct consequence of anxiety on the quality of your voice is losing control of volume, pitch and tone.

-Shallow breathing means you restrict the fullness of sound and range your voice might have.
-It will sound squeezed or strained because you are talking off the top of your lungs with a tight throat, jaw, mouth and face.
+It will sound small, higher, squeezed or strained because you are talking off the top of your lungs with a tight throat, jaw, mouth and face, which makes it significantly less attractive to listen to.

-Forcing your voice to over-ride the restrictions is not an answer.
-It causes damage ranging from reasonably mild inconveniences like a sore throat to serious problems requiring surgical intervention.
+It causes damage ranging from, in the short-term, reasonably mild inconveniences like a sore throat, to, in the long-term, serious problems requiring surgical intervention.

 The vicious cycle of fear